Donal O'Mathuna

+Donal O'Mathuna is a professor within the College of Nursing at The Ohio State University.

-Donal O'Mathuna is Senior Lecturer in Ethics, Decision-Making & Evidence in the School of Nursing & Human Sciences at Dublin City University, Ireland, and Chair of the Academy of Fellows at the Center for Bioethics and Human Dignity in Chicago.
+He is formerly a Senior Lecturer in Ethics, Decision-Making & Evidence in the School of Nursing & Human Sciences at Dublin City University, Ireland, and Chair of the Academy of Fellows at the Center for Bioethics and Human Dignity in Chicago.
 His research interests include theology, alternative medicine and disaster ethics.
 He has written or edited several books, including Nanoethics: Big Ethical Issues with Small Technology (2009).

 Biography

 O'Mathuna grew up in Ireland and graduated from an undergraduate pharmacy program at Trinity College, Dublin.
-He then earned a PhD in medicinal chemistry at Ohio State University, and then a MA in Theology with an ethics focus from Ashland Theological Seminary.
+He then earned a PhD in medicinal chemistry at Ohio State University, and then a MA in theology with an ethics focus from Ashland Theological Seminary.
 He taught chemistry and theology at Mount Carmel College of Nursing in Columbus.
-Returning to Ireland in 2003. he teaches ethics, decision-making and evidence at Dublin City University in the School of Nursing and Human Sciences.
+Returning to Ireland in 2003, he teaches ethics, decision-making and evidence at Dublin City University in the School of Nursing and Human Sciences.

 With family physician Walt Larimore, O'Mathuna wrote the 2001 book Alternative Medicine: The Christian Handbook.
 It was described by Publishers Weekly as a book targeted toward Christians who do not have significant experience with alternative therapies.
 In a review for the Christian Medical Fellowship, physician George Smith called the book "an honest attempt to evaluate alternative medicine, bringing together both faith and science."